Teapot-418/Teapot-418.github.io/_posts/2018-09-12-Hadoop-Part-1.md

 tags: hadoop big-data tutorial
 ---

-> Nowadays people are talking a lot about big data, machine learning and other trendy topics.
+> Big data is a topic, many people talk about nowadays, one of the tools, which are used to handle big data, is Hadoop.
 This blog-post-series offers an introduction to Hadoop.

 ## What can you expect from this tutorial?

-This blog-posts are written to give a _quick and dirty_ introduction to Hadoop, with a lot of hands-on.
-The main goal is no deep understanding of Hadoop internals, the main goal is to have an easy way to try out Hadoop without the need for a big Hadoop-cluster-setup.
+A _quick and dirty_ introduction to Hadoop, with a lot of hands-on, without the need for a complete Hadoop-cluster setup.

-## What exactly is Hadoop?
+## What is Hadoop?

 Hadoop is used for storing and analysing data.
 The term Hadoop is an umbrella-term for multiple applications.
-Four applications are building the Hadoop's core:
+Four (shortly five) applications are building the Hadoop's core:

 * **Hadoop Common** - Common application parts
 * **Hadoop Distributed File System (HDFS)** - Distributed file system